core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Added Appendix C, providing an example of Group Identifier format.

 * Appendix D has been updated to be aligned with draft-palombini-ace-key-groupcomm.

+# Acknowledgments # {#acknowldegment}
+{: numbered="no"}

+The authors sincerely thank Stefan Beck, Rolf Blom, Carsten Bormann, Esko Dijk, Klaus Hartke, Rikard Hoeglund, Richard Kelsey, John Mattsson, Jim Schaad, Ludwig Seitz and Peter van der Stok for their feedback and comments.

+The work on this document has been partly supported by the EIT-Digital High Impact Initiative ACTIVE.